RSS-Bridge/rss-bridge/docs/04_For_Developers/04_Actions.md

 If an appropriate bridge is found, a `301 Moved Permanently` HTTP status code is returned with a relative location for a `display` action.
 If no appropriate bridge is found or a required parameter is missing, a `400 Bad Request` status code is returned.

-The parameters for this action are listed bellow:
+The parameters for this action are listed below:

 Parameter | Required | Description
 ----------|----------|------------